 There are still times when the power goes out and you cannot access the web.
 When this happens, what do you do?
 You go back to the basics.
 This is what your customers are doing as well.
 They are going back to paper, to magazines, to catalogs.
 Your physical paper assets will still do marketing for you 24/7 even if there is no electricity.
 You can even reach into new markets.

-When it comes to marketing, print is a very important asset to you.
+When it comes to incorporating the role of print in marketing, it can be a very important asset to you.
 It can help you provide a tangible asset to brand your business.
 In this crowded digital world, you can really stand out.
 So make sure you are using proven principles to grow your company.
 Leverage the printed word so you can grow sales, exposure, and engagement in your market.
+For more information on how to get started producing high-quality in-house printed material, call Ford Business Machines at 800.633.3673.

 Author Brittany Waddell is a contributing writer and media specialist for Coastal Business Supplies .
 She often produces content for a variety of printing blogs.